e-gov/TARA-Doku/TechnicalSpecification.md

 #### 5.1.3 Verifying the issuer of the certificate

-The `iss` value of the identity token element must be `https://tara-test.ria.ee` (for TARA test environment) or `https://tara.ria.ee` (for TARA production environment).
+The `iss` value of the identity token element must be `https://tara-test.ria.ee` (for TARA demo environment) or `https://tara.ria.ee` (for TARA production environment).

 #### 5.1.4 Verifying the addressee of the certificate